cirens-utd/turtlebot_controller/src/agent_control/readme.md

     Start moving the robot to the desired direction.
 This handles when to drive vs when to turn.
 Also handles setting speeds for each
     :param desired_location: a position vector [x, y] you want to go to
     :return: None
+- move_to_angle
+    Change the robot to have a desired heading
+    :param rad: a radian you want to go to [0, 2pi)
+    :return: None
 - move_robot_
     Internal Method used to send ROS topic.
 Not intended to for outside use.
 But is the main controller for sending direct commands to the robot
     :param x: The desired value to put into linear X